 Although it may sound simple, these processes of garnishing money are not always easy.
 For example, a judgment creditor does not always know where a judgment debtor works or keeps a bank account to garnish their money.
 Garnishments are also subject to various legal objections that the judgment debtor might make.
 Thus, a judgment creditor often discovers that collecting on a judgment is more difficult than winning a lawsuit.

 If you have a judgment which you have been unable to collect, an experienced contract and litigation attorney can help you collect on that judgment.
-Call me today at (480) 833-1113, I have the knowledge and expertise you need to get you back what you are owed!
+Call (480) 833-1113 today, we have the knowledge and expertise you need to get you back what you are owed!